King County sheriff’s detective who pulled gun on motorcyclist suspended

 The punishment was announced by Sheriff Mitzi Johanknecht during a news conference Monday afternoon at Sheriff’s Office headquarters.

-“I’m disappointed in Detective Rowe’s behavior,” Johanknecht said before announcing the disccipline.
+“I’m disappointed in Detective (Richard) Rowe’s behavior,” Johanknecht said before announcing the discipline.

+Johanknecht said she deviated from the recommended discipline of 10 days suspension without pay because Rowe had undergone additional training, was apologetic and had time to reflect on the incident.

-The detective, Richard Rowe, who works out of Woodinville, has been on paid administrative leave since the video became public in August.
+Rowe, who works out of Woodinville, has been on paid administrative leave since the video became public in August.
 Woodinville contracts with the Sheriff’s Office for police services.

 In the video taken by motorcyclist Alex Randall with a GoPro camera mounted to his helmet, Rowe is seen pointing a gun at the motorcyclist during the Aug.
 16 confrontation, cursing and pulling Randall’s wallet out of his pocket.